sobaee/dict2mdx/README.md

 4- `pip3 install mdict-utils lxml polib PyYAML beautifulsoup4 marisa-trie html5lib PyICU libzim>=1.0 python-lzo prompt_toolkit python-idzip`

+5- which package (needed by python script to confirm the presence of the dependincies)

 <br />
 <br />

 ### USAGE:

-Navigate to the directory that contains this bash file and copy the dictionary file to the same directory, and run this command:
+Navigate to the directory that contains this bash script (or python script) and copy the dictionary file to the same directory, and run this command:
-`bash dict2mdx.sh dictname.anyextension` (ex. dict.txt)
+`bash dict2mdx.sh` or
+`python dict2mdx.py`
 <br />
 <br />

 ### Finally:
 If requirements are met and all dependencies are ready, your conversion will run smoothly and your .mdx dictionary will be ready, to be used by Multi-dictionaries viewers which support .mdx files (ex.
 Bluedict, Mdict, Golden Dict desktop, etc).

-Thanks to 4pda.to guy "cсpizz" who made the primary version of this automatic bash script who inspired me to update this script and make it more useful.
-[LINK](https://gist.github.com/glowinthedark/e393730e8477bb64f86fc99ec21d6303)
+Thanks to 4pda.to guy "cсpizz" who made the primary version of this automatic bash script who inspired me to update this script, make a similar python script and make it more useful.
+[LINK to the original script](https://gist.github.com/glowinthedark/e393730e8477bb64f86fc99ec21d6303)

 Thanks to the owners of Pyglossary and mdict-utils.